 While you’re here, why not check out our Cardiff bucket list?
 Perfect for planning your visit to the city.

 It is thanks to the Bute family that Cardiff Castle is among some of the most impressive Cardiff landmarks in Wales today.
 With the Bute family came power and prosperity, and the Butes were responsible for transforming Cardiff from a sleepy humdrum town into the thriving hub of the world coal trade.

 The Norman Keep and Roman Fortress became a fantasy Victorian Gothic dream palace for people to visit and a site which people still enjoy today.
 Together, the talents of architect Burges and desires of the Marquess of Bute produced the extravagant interiors and welcoming grounds that have been preserved in the Castle to this day.

-Perched atop Bute Tower were the stunning Cardiff Castle roof gardens.
+Perched a top Bute Tower were the stunning Cardiff Castle roof gardens.
 One of the most visually striking Cardiff landmarks in existence, the rooftop gardens were designed with inspirations from all over the world.

 Iron columns, painted tiled walls and mosaic floors made Cardiff Castle’s roof gardens a true feast for the eyes.

-The Arab Rooms
+The Arab Rooms at Cardiff Castle

 Found inside the Herbert Tower, The Arab Room was built as a social space for the ladies of the house.
 Burges perhaps unintentionally gave the apartment a distinctive harem feel.

 The intricately carved ceiling is the rooms most striking feature yet the rest of the rooms décor is heavily influenced by the architects travel experiences abroad and the Marquess’ extravagant tastes.